dwweiss/grayboxes/doc/installation/windowsinstallation.md

 In this section **PACKAGE** depicts the python package name and **EXEPATH** the location of _pip*.exe_

-Install with
+1. Open console and install with

           pip install PACKAGE

 If _pip_ is not recognized as a command:

-1. Open console
 2. Find location of _pip*.exe_

           where /R c:\ pip*.exe